Javan Surili, Presbytis comata

 Their folivorous diet makes Javan surilis excellent pruners of their forested habitat.
 By picking the leaves of overgrown shrubs and trees, they help to rejuvenate new plant growth.
 Their consumption of fruits further helps to regenerate their environment.
 Seeds of the fruits they consume pass through their digestive tract and are excreted in their feces to become rich fertilizer.

-The Javan surili is classified as Endangered by the International Union for Conservation of Nature (IUCN, 2015), appearing on the IUCN Red List of Threatened Species.
-Total population is uncertain, but the number of Javan surilis is decreasing along with their continually diminishing habitat.
+The Javan surili is classified as Vulnerable by the International Union for Conservation of Nature (IUCN, 2022), appearing on the IUCN Red List of Threatened Species.
+The total population size is estimated at 5,000–12,000 individuals, of which 2,300–5,500 are adults in approximately 30 isolated populations.

 Anthropogenic (human-caused) activities are the reason for this primate species’ grim situation.
 Forests are illegally logged—trees are felled for building materials, cut to obtain wild orchids and pitcher plants, or chopped down to be used as firewood.
 What remains are degraded, inferior forest fragments.
 As little as 4% of Javan surilis’ original and once-pristine habitat remains today.